pstarns2/World-Cup-2022-Latent-Profile-Analysis/README.md

 | **Conservative Anchors** | 68 | 23.1 | 0.01 | 0.01 | 3.28 | 11.4 | 1.29 | 82.8 |
 | **Balanced Contributors** | 131 | 44.4 | 0.08 | 0.09 | 3.81 | 13.2 | 1.26 | 81.0 |

-**Primary Attackers (21%).** High on *both* finishing (npxG z ≈ +1.1) and creation (xAG z ≈ +0.7), the most aerially involved, and the least secure in possession (pass z ≈ −1.0), outputthat typically comes at the price of possession security.
+**Primary Attackers (21%).** High on *both* finishing (npxG z ≈ +1.1) and creation (xAG z ≈ +0.7), the most aerially involved, and the least secure in possession (pass z ≈ −1.0), output that typically comes at the price of possession security.
 Highest-certainty members: Giroud, Lewandowski, Embolo; Messi, Mbappé, and Neymar classify here too.
 Note that npxG measures the quality of chances *accumulated*, not the conversion of these chances.
 This profile identifies players who consistently occupy high-value attacking situations and who have teammates that can get them into these high-value position.

 **Ball-Playing Defenders (12%).** The most distinctive signature in the data: progressive carrying near +1 SD, the best passing (88.3%), and by far the *least* pressing (z ≈ −1.1), players who advance the ball into space nobody contests.
 Members: Stones, Maguire, Laporte, Tim Ream, and Rodri (who played the tournament at center-back for Spain).